 - 1. The processing, storage, and sale of agricultural products and commodities not raised on the premises; provided no building used for these activities located within three hundred (300) feet of any side or rear lot line. - 2.
 Livestock auction arenas. - 3.
 Livestock or poultry slaughterhouses; provided that no building used for these activities shall be located within three hundred (300) feet of any lot line. - 4.
 Sawmills and planing mills; provided that no building used for these activities shall be located within three hundred (300) feet of any lot line. - 5.
 Agricultural equipment and related machinery sales. - 6.
 Agricultural feed and grain packaging, blending, storage, and sales. - 7.
 Agricultural fertilizer storage and sales. - 8.
 Agricultural fairs and fairground activities. - 9.
 Recreational activities such as racetracks and speedways; golf courses; country clubs; tennis and racquet clubs; golf and archery ranges; rifle, shotgun, and pistol ranges; travel trailer parks or campgrounds including day camps; and similar uses. - 10.
-Bottled water plants. - 11.
-Conference centers - 12.
-Explosive manufacturing or storage. - 13.
-Flea Markets - 14.
-Riding or boarding stables provided no building used for housing of animals is located within three hundred (300) feet of a lot line. - 15.
-Drive-in theaters (see Section 4.2 for special design standards). - 16.
-Hospitals, sanitariums, nursing homes, and residential homes for the aged. - 17.
-Commercial kennels, veterinary clinics, and animal shelters provided no open runs or buildings used for housing of animals are located within three hundred (300) feet of any lot line. - 18.
-Group living facilities. - 19.
-Crematories. - 20.
-Airplane landing fields. - 21.
+Riding or boarding stables provided no building used for housing of animals is located within three hundred (300) feet of a lot line. - 11.
+Hospitals, sanitariums, nursing homes, and residential homes for the aged. - 12.
+Commercial kennels, veterinary clinics, and animal shelters provided no open runs or buildings used for housing of animals are located within three hundred (300) feet of any lot line. - 13.
+Group living facilities. - 14.
+Crematories. - 15.
+Airplane landing fields. - 16.
 Child care centers, provided: - a.
 No outdoor play activities are conducted before 8 a.m. or after 8 p.m. - b.
-Provision is made for offstreet pick-up and drop-off of children. - 22.
-Home occupations (see also Section 4.2).

-- 23. Public or private schools offering curricula comparable to that of public schools.
-(See Section 4.2)

-- 24. Public buildings and facilities (unless otherwise specified) (see Section 4.2).

-- 25. Off-site signs (See also Section 4.2).
+Provision is made for offstreet pick-up and drop-off of children. - 17.
+Home occupations (See also Section 4.2). - 18.
+Public or private schools offering curricula comparable to that of public schools.
+(See Section 4.2) - 19.
+Public buildings and facilities (unless otherwise specified) (See Section 4.2). - 20.
+Private clubs and lodges. - 21.
+Off-site signs (See also Section 4.2).

-- 26. Group home care facilities

-- 27. Churches and other houses of worship.